JpZwAr/easy-chat/README.md

 ## Explanation about the project

 In the AppEasyChat directory, you will find all the files of the project.
-With him, you can run the project to see the application windows and interact with the database.
+With them, you can run the project to see the application windows and interact with the database.

 To run the project, you will need to use java in the command line interpreter,